The priority of user requests in Autonomous Transaction Processing is determined by the database service the user is connected with.

 A session may be terminated if it stays idle for more than five (5) minutes and the resources it consumes are needed by other users.
 This allows other active sessions to proceed without waiting for the idle session.

-the maximum number of minutes that a session can be idle.
-After the
+number of minutes that a session can be idle.
+After the specified amount of

 Note:Sessions that are idle for more than 48 hours are terminated whether they are holding resources or not.